 Traditional Christmas markets have been set up in Germany for centuries as a place to sell and trade handicrafts, decorations and to share with their community the celebration of the season.
 When we visited one of the most fabulous Weihnachtsmärkts, in the town of Bernkastel-Kues in the lovely Moselle region, there were even small carnival rides set up for children.
 We sipped Glühwein (warm red wine with mulling spices) and toasted the season and each other as we indulged our senses with the sounds of carolers and the scents of fresh roasted chestnuts and mulling spices.

 The center of the market in most towns, is the giant pyramid of lights and carvings that revolves like a merry-go-round and depicts the Christmas story, complete with angels, wise men, and of course, Baby Jesus.
 These pyramids, or Weihnachtspyramide, much like the famous nutcrackers, originated from craftsman toy makers, and eventually spread as a popular Christmas decoration.
 Our Weihnachtspyramide and red nutcracker just went on display yesterday to help us celebrate the season.
 Now, if I could only bring home some of those charming half-timbered buildings and snow (we live in South Florida,) it would really feel like a German Christmas!
 For more great info on Christmas in Germany, Jen recommends Paradise Praises.

 How do you celebrate Christmas traditions?

-Jen Reyneri is the founder of The Faith & Family Travel Community Word Traveling and the Educational Travel Guroo for Trekaroo.
+About the author: Jen Reyneri is the founder of The Faith & Family Travel Community Word Traveling.
 She is passionate about poetry and raising the next generation of leaders along the roads of life and on the road.
 Jen helps families travel creatively for faith and education, on a budget and on purpose.